ray-project/kuberay/ray-operator/README.md

-# Ray Kubernetes Operator (experimental)
+# Ray Kubernetes Operator

-This is a variation implementation of [Design 1B](https://docs.google.com/document/d/1DPS-e34DkqQ4AeJpoBnSrUM8SnHnQVkiLlcmI4zWEWg/edit?ts=5f906e13#heading=h.825wx4vpnxmb) discussed with the Ray community
+KubeRay operator makes deploying and managing Ray clusters on top of Kubernetes painless - clusters are defined as a custom RayCluster resource and managed by a fault-tolerant Ray controller.
+The Ray Operator is a Kubernetes operator to automate provisioning, management, autoscaling and operations of Ray clusters deployed to Kubernetes.

 ![overview](media/overview.png)

-NOTE: The documentation is still in progress and incomplete.
-The operator is still under active development.
-Please see [the documentation](https://docs.ray.io/en/latest/deploy-on-kubernetes.html#deploying-on-kubernetes) for current best practices.

-This directory contains the source code for a Ray operator for Kubernetes.

-The operator makes deploying and managing Ray clusters on top of Kubernetes painless - clusters are defined as a custom RayCluster resource and managed by a fault-tolerant Ray controller.
-The Ray Operator is a Kubernetes operator to automate provisioning, management, autoscaling and operations of Ray clusters deployed to Kubernetes.

 Some of the main features of the operator are:
 - Management of first-class RayClusters via a [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-resources).